Protect your iPhone against hacking with Avast One

 A third authentication factor can be a biometric identifier, such as a fingerprint scan or facial recognition software.
 Dedicated hackers can still mimic or steal this information, but it’s very difficult and not worth the effort unless you’re an extremely high-value target.

 Multi-factor authentication adds additional layers of security beyond your password.

 Sometimes the best foil to an evil program is a good program.
 Putting your network or website behind a firewall or setting up a VPN gateway can give you an extra line of defense against brute force programs.

 Companies need to innovate to keep up with intrepid hackers.
-Avast Free Antivirus has an built-in feature that will scan the dark web for traces of your email address and related personal data.
+Avast One has a built-in feature that will scan the dark web for traces of your email address and related personal data.
 It will also monitor your password to make sure it hasn’t been exposed, letting you know if you need to change it.

 Thankfully, most of us aren’t targeted directly by brute force attacks.
 Rather, hackers target websites for brute forcing, and then use that access to spread malware to the site’s visitors.

-Avast Free Antivirus will automatically block malware from compromised sites — even ones that are usually always safe — so no viruses or other malware can land on your computer.
+Avast One will automatically block and remove malware from compromised sites — even ones that are usually always safe — so no viruses or other malware can land on your computer.
 We’ll also protect you against malicious downloads, infected links, and unsafe email attachments.

 With so many threats lurking out there, it’s imperative to have an extra layer of defense to protect your data and other personal information.
-Download Avast Free Antivirus today to stay ahead of the hackers.
+Download Avast One today to stay ahead of the hackers.